percona/percona-server/doc/source/myrocks/limitations.rst

 As a workaround, we recommend a manual move of the table.
 The following  steps are the same as the ``ALTER TABLE ...
 ENGINE=...`` process:

-    * Use ``SHOW CREATE TABLE ... `` to return the InnoDB table definition.
+* Use ``SHOW CREATE TABLE`` to return the InnoDB table definition.
 * With the table definition as the source, perform a ``CREATE TABLE ...
 ENGINE=RocksDB``.
 * In the new table, use ``INSERT INTO <new table> SELECT * FROM <old table>``.

   .. note::

-    With MyRocks and with large tables, it is recommended to set the session variable ``rocksdb_bulk_load=1`` during the load to prevent running out of memory.
+    With MyRocks and working with large tables, it is recommended to set the session variable ``rocksdb_bulk_load=1`` during the load to prevent running out of memory.
 This recommendation is because of the MyRocks large transaction limitation.

   .. seealso::